Destination Weddings

 The Shift: Why Eloping is the New Standard

 The traditional wedding industry is undergoing a massive transformation.
-According to recent market reports, elopements now account for approximately 20–25% of all weddings in the United States as of 2025.
+Elopements have become an increasingly common choice across the United States.
 This isn't just a trend; it's a values-based shift.

 The financial aspect is a significant driver.
 The average cost of a traditional wedding has climbed to over $33,000, while the average elopement remains closer to $4,500.
 However, money isn't the only factor.
-Approximately 61% of couples choose to elope specifically to avoid the stress and performance of a large wedding, and 65% state they felt "more authentic" during an intimate ceremony.
+Many couples choose to elope specifically to avoid the stress and performance of a large wedding, and they often say they felt "more authentic" during an intimate ceremony.

 If you are planning an adventure in a California Destination Wedding Guide location, you are part of a growing movement of couples who value the "vibe" over the "venue."